2acoin/2acoin-crypto/README.md

 The following library files will be created in the `jsbuild` folder:

 * Native Javascript
-  * `turtlecoin-crypto.js`
+  * `2acoin-crypto.js`
 * WASM
-  * `turtlecoin-crypto-wasm.js`
+  * `2acoin-crypto-wasm.js`

 ## Thanks
 Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community

 ## Copypasta for license when editing files

-Hi TurtleCoin contributor, thanks for forking and sending back Pull Requests.
+Hi 2ACoin contributor, thanks for forking and sending back Pull Requests.
 Extensive docs about contributing are in the works or elsewhere.
 For now this is the bit we need to get into all the files we touch.
 Please add it to the top of the files.

 ```
 // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers
 // Copyright (c) 2014-2018, The Monero Project
 // Copyright (c) 2018-2019, The TurtleCoin Developers
+// Copyright (c) 2019-2020, The 2ACoin Team
 //
 // Please see the included LICENSE file for more information.
 ```